 Harpignies had retired to his property (La Trémellerie at Saint Privé on the banks of the river Loing, south-east of Paris) in about 1879.
 He kept a studio in Paris, but set up a second one in his garden, full of light and air.
 Students came to work with him there, and for many years he took them out on painting and sketching trips into the surrounding countryside.
-He continued to paint right up until his death in 1916.
+He divided his time between Le Trémellerie and the Côte d'Azure, continuing to paint right up until his death in 1916.

 Credit: Presented by H. Arthur Robinson in memory of Mrs R.H.
 Tripp, 1923; transferred from the Tate, 1956